bill2009/lcc1802/lcc42/src/xr18CX.md

-static int wjrcpu1805=0;	//controls whether static regs 4&5 are available for variables, sets cpu value for assembly static char* wjrenv=0;		//controls whether an environment include precedes the prolog static int wjrfloats=0;		//indicates whether floats have been used or not static int reg_sp_actual=REG_SP;		//stack pointer is reg 2 by default static int cseg;
+static int wjrcpu1805=0;	//controls whether static regs 4&5 are available for variables, sets cpu value for assembly static char* wjrenv=0;		//controls whether an environment include precedes the prolog static int wjrfloats=0;		//indicates whether floats have been used or not static int wjrMulInlineWeight=5; //weight of 5 allows multiplies to be done inline static int reg_sp_actual=REG_SP;		//stack pointer is reg 2 by default static int cseg;